Interference-Aware Opportunistic Random Access in Dense IoT Networks: Introduction

-Furthermore, along with the explosive growth of users and their generated data packets in IoT networks, there is a trend of densely deploying access points (APs), e.g., network densification in ultra-dense networks (UDNs) with sufficiently many users \cite{chen2017machine}.
-Thus, it is crucial to fully understand the nature of random access dense IoT networks that consist of multiple cells sharing the same frequency band, so called \emph{multi-cell random access} networks.\footnote{Here, we use the term ``cell'' to denote the domain of an AP and the associated users.} In such networks, besides the intra-cell collision (simultaneous transmission from multiple users in the same cell), transmission without coordinated scheduling among APs will cause interference to other-cell APs, which may lead to a failure of packet decoding at the receivers.
-Hence, inter-cell interference should be carefully managed in multi-cell random access networks.
+Furthermore, along with the large increase in mobile users and their data packets in IoT networks, there has been a trend of network densification in ultra-dense networks (UDNs) with sufficiently many users \cite{chen2017machine}, e.g., a network environment where a cell in which one access point (AP) covers contains a plenty of users.
+Such network configuration can be observed in a variety of future MTC and IoT applications.
+It is thus crucial to grasp the nature of random access dense IoT networks that are composed of multiple cells sharing the same spectrum, so called \emph{multi-cell random access} networks.\footnote{Here, we use the term ``cell'' to represent the domain of both an AP and its associated users.} In such networks, in addition to the intra-cell collision (simultaneous transmission from multiple users in the same cell), transmission with no coordinated scheduling among APs causes interference to other-cell APs, which may result in a failure of packet decoding at the receivers.
+Hence, inter-cell interference should also be carefully controlled in multi-cell random access networks.
 In this paper, we address a challenging and fundamental issue of multi-cell random access for MTC and IoT environments.